Nonadiabatic geometric quantum gates with on-demand trajectories

 \section{Introduction}

 Quantum computation is an emerging technology that can succeed in dealing with problems that are hard for classical computers \cite{Neilsen2000}.
-During the past decades, there are tremendous progress towards practical quantum computation on various physical platforms \cite{progress, ion, photon, semiconductor, superconductor}.
-Recent milestone in the field is that the quantum computational advantage of quantum computers has been successfully demonstrated \cite{advantage, advantage2, advantage3, advantage4}.
-However, it is still hard to build a practical quantum computer, due to the high overhead of quantum error correction, as gates errors can accumulate and propagate \cite{error}, which will quickly fail the quantum computation process.
-Current efforts are devoted to successfully extend the lifetimes of logical qubits beyond the corresponding physical qubit \cite{logical1, logical2}, which proves that quantum error correction codes can benefit quantum information storage and processing.
-Besides, it is well known that, less resource for quantum error corrections is needed when the used quantum gates have higher fidelity.
-Therefore, in building a practical quantum computer, high-fidelity quantum gates under practical scenarios are essential.
+During recent decades, there has been tremendous progress toward practical quantum computation on various physical platforms \cite{progress, ion, photon, semiconductor, superconductor}.
+A recent milestone in this field is that the quantum computational advantage of quantum computers has been successfully demonstrated \cite{advantage, advantage2, advantage3, advantage4}; however, it is still difficult to build a practical quantum computer.
+This is due to the high overhead of quantum error correction, as gates errors can accumulate and propagate \cite{error}, and this will quickly cause the quantum computation process to fail.
+Current efforts are devoted to successfully extending the lifetimes of logical qubits beyond those of their corresponding physical qubits \cite{logical1, logical2}, and it has been demonstrated that quantum error correction codes can benefit quantum information storage and processing.
+Furthermore, it is well known that fewer resources are needed for quantum error correction when the quantum gates used have higher fidelity; therefore, high-fidelity quantum gates are essential for building a practical quantum computer.